EarthObservationSimulator/orbitpy/orbitpy/docs/user_json_desc.rst

    :header: Parameter, Data type, Units, Description
    :widths: 10,10,5,40

    customTimeStep, float, seconds, (Optional) Orbit propagation time-step.
-A warning is issued if the internal computed time-step is smaller than the user specified time-step. customGridRes, float, degrees, (Optional) Grid resolution
+A warning is issued if the internal computed time-step is coarser than the user specified time-step. customGridRes, float, degrees, (Optional) Grid resolution.
+A warning is issued if the internal computed grid resolution is coarser than the user specified grid resolution.